becckitt/react-app/README.md

 This app is split into two parts: frontend app, and backend api.
 The former is in the client/ folder, with the latter being in the server/folder.
 - API: From the main directory, cd into /server.
 Run `bundle install`, then `rails db:migrate`. **To get a prefilled database: also run `rails db:seed`** Start the server with `rails s` / `rails server`.
 (You will need Rails 5 installed locally.)
 The app will be running locally on port 3000.
 - Frontend: cd into /client.
 Run `yarn install`, then run `npm start`.
 The app will start running on port 3001.
+- To generate a referral (only available on the backend): A lot of this will be in `rails c`, but you can get the first user's `referral_link`, visit it in the browser, sign up with that link, and observe that a new referral exists in the DB.

 ## Testing
 - API: In the /server folder, run `bundle exec rake`.
 The testing suite runs on rspec and uses FactoryBot for fixtures.